-The Parliament of Catalonia banned bullfighting on July 28th 2010 in the whole region’s territory.
+The Parliament of Catalonia banned bullfighting on July 28th 2010 in the whole region’s territory, including Barcelona.
 There are not bullfights anymore, which is correct according with the current ethical standards towards the animal treatment.
 I have never been a bullfighting fan but neither a banning supporter.
-I won’t judge in this article, I will just track and try to explain the step that this tradition has left behind in Catalonia, which is still visible nowadays.
+I won’t judge in this article, I will just track and try to explain the steps that this tradition has left behind in Catalonia, which is still visible nowadays.

 According with the General Archive of the Crown of Aragon the first bullfight hosted in Catalonia dates from 1387 and took place in Barcelona.
 Random performances developed in a complete tradition during XVII and XVIII century but it was not until the beginning of the 19th century when the bullfighting festival began to have greater proliferation and importance in Catalan lands.
 Therefore they began to build the first proper bullring and celebrate the first bullfights in this period.
 Currently now it’s possible to visit only two bullfighting rings in Barcelona: Las Arenas and La Monumental.
 There was a third one, the oldest, called El Torín, located in the seaside neighborhood of La Barceloneta, inaugurated in 1834, closured in 1923 and demolished in 1944.